 Behavior:

-> [!NOTE] and place the cursor after the markerDefault shortcut: Ctrl + Shift + .
+> [!NOTE] highlight the "NOTE" text so the user can enter the desired alert type.Default shortcut: Ctrl + Shift + .

 Behavior: